Master of Professional Accounting (12 subjects)

 Why should you apply?

-The course is accredited by the Institute of Chartered Accountants in Australia (ICAA) and CPA Australia.
-If you pass a set list of subjects, you may qualify for membership of each professional body.
+The Institute of Chartered Accountants in Australia (ICAA) and CPA Australia has accredited the course, which means that you qualify for membership if you pass a set list of subjects.

 How much will it cost?